ihrz/ihrz/README.md

 <br>
 Certified by Discord and had even more than 75 servers before starting the verification process!

-To join the Official Discord Support Server, please visit our website at [Official Server Link](http://discord.ihorizon.me/) or click on this link: [Other Link](https://discord.gg/ZpBPGNsAsu).
+To join the official iHorizon Discord support server, please visit our website at [Official Server Link](http://discord.ihorizon.me/) or click on this link: [Other Link](https://discord.gg/ZpBPGNsAsu).
 To invite the official Discord bot to your server, please click on this link: [Click Here](https://discord.com/api/oauth2/authorize?client_id=945202900907470899&permissions=8&scope=bot).

 If you have any questions or concerns, you can contact the owner via Discord at 2h0.

-# About the owner
+# About the Owner

 **Kisakay** has not changed their identity, but has simply embraced who they truly are as a person.
 She now goes by she/her pronouns.